Lexis Rex Home

 Random Quiz:

-What is the word for seed?
+What is the word for actor?

 Start learning Ancient Greek vocabulary